 WORLD ENOUGH & TIME is now in its sixth edition.

 In December 2012, Michelle Aldredge asked if she could post some excerpts from WORLD ENOUGH & TIME on her terrific site, Gwarlingo.
 See

 Christian McEwen on the Art of Happiness

-Christian's book, WORLD ENOUGH & TIME: ON CREATIVITY AND SLOWING DOWN came out with Bauhan Publishing on 1st September 2011, and has now gone into a fifth edition.
+Christian's book, WORLD ENOUGH & TIME: ON CREATIVITY AND SLOWING DOWN came out with Bauhan Publishing in September 2011, and has now gone into a fifth edition.
 She has just finished taping an audio version, which will be available in the spring of 2014.